mdpopescu/public/Licensing/readme.md

         licenser.ShowRegistration();
     }

-    // the customer might have just bought a license and entered the key, check again if (!licenser.ShouldRun())
+    // should I run the application?
+    if (!licenser.ShouldRun())
     {
         MessageBox.Show("The trial has expired.");